Commander242/OhmsLawPrivacyPolicy/index.md

 # Privacy Policy

-This policy applies to all information relating to the EE Toolkit app for iPhone or any other devices or platforms.
+This policy applies to all information relating to the EE Number Cruncher app for iPhone or any other devices or platforms.

 ## Information We Collect